Today's Articles

 *Claude Cargill was born on this date in 1915.
 He was a Black policeman and community activist.

-The last of eight children, he was born in Harlem, New York City.
+He was born in Harlem, New York City, the last of eight children.
 His lifelong love of young people came from one of the earliest Black New York City policemen.
 He organized and coached Police Athletic League basketball teams for girls and track and field for girls and boys.
 After leaving the Police Department and completing a stint as head of security for Supermarkets General, Cargill became one of the principal owners of Bill's Indoor Tennis in 1972.

-In this setting, the formal organization, now known as the Harlem Junior Tennis Program, expanded and provided tennis instruction and tutoring, and academic counseling for college-bound students.
+The formal organization, now known as the Harlem Junior Tennis Program, expanded and provided tennis instruction, tutoring, and academic counseling for college-bound students in this setting.
 Cargill spent most of his waking hours on the tennis court.
 He privately supported youngsters by buying tennis equipment, paying tournament entry fees, providing room and board, and securing private coaches for talented players.

 Claude Cargill died in Harlem Hospital, New York City, on April 18, 2002.
 He left a legacy of a life that demonstrated that a caring adult could make a difference in the lives of young people.